What's the story that shaped my mission?

 She had dreams and desires but rarely expressed them to anyone (mostly because she wasn’t aware of them).
 Once in a while they shimmered through a brief conversation only to be brushed of with „oh I won’t do that anyway, I am not made for more.“ .
 She was living according to what she’s been told (or not told) and she didn’t leave that narrative.

 She was living in the prison of her mind.

-Her body stored the trauma and mistrust she experienced from her parents.
+Her body stored the trauma and limits she experienced from her parents.

-„I can’t be more than this, this is not me.“
+„I can’t be more than this.
+I am not safe.“

 Like a protective shield this narrative kept her in her head.